ayushpoddar/my-personal-site/content/shorts/git-list-branches.md

 {{% shorts-intro-single %}}
 {{< /callout >}}

-As a developer you may already be aware of the `git branch` command which is used to list all the branches in your repository.
+As a developer, you may already be aware of the `git branch` command which is used to list all the branches in your repository.
 The sample output of a `git branch` command looks like this:

 ```text